 This is so important for children with atypical sensory processing abilities because they may need more practice to learn how to process sensory input in an efficient manner.

-Sensory play also helps children make connections and build understanding about their world.
-Learning kinesthetically, using all of the sense, is proven to be one of the best ways to learn new information and the brain is more likely to effectively store that information into the child’s long-term memory.
+Sensory play also helps children make connections and build an understanding of their world.
+Learning kinesthetically, using all of the senses, is proven to be one of the best ways to learn new information and the brain is more likely to effectively store that information into the child’s long-term memory.

 These activities are also calming and fun, making them a great way to improve emotional regulation and help keep your little ones calm and well regulated.
 They support language development, motor skills, cognitive growth, social skills, and improve problem-solving abilities.